deepaksood619/deepaksood619.github.io/docs/about-me/ideas/education.md

 - For senior people, the AI should be able to ask for what they want to do in life, understand passion, access them for that, tell their strengths and weakness and then teach, test and revise them to bridge the gaps
 - it should be real time updated with all exams, forms, dates, etc for all the things and should be able to ask person to apply and then prepare them for it using tests and quizzes specifically using past exam questions

+### Computer science engineer

+- Full roadmaps
+- Start with fundamentals
+- Combination of video/text + quizzes/hands-on/hackathons, etc
+- 8 hour you have to clock in your laptop screen
+   	- Full tracking on what you did
+   	- What errors you made, based on that your curriculum will be improved
+   	- Pomodoro
+   	- Repetitive learning / flashcards, etc
+- Full placement support

+### Personalized Tutor / mentor

+- Start with greetings - Hi Deepak, How are you?
+- Virtual AI
+- Language capability - English and all other languages
+- Tone and speed according to user's understanding
+- What you learned yesterday, and what you are going to learn today
+- What were your strengths and what were your weaknesses, how we will overcome this together
+- Adapt to users needs and understanding
+- Teach via stories
+- Questions, answers, approach, what's wrong with the approach, how to improve the approach
+- Hand holding, after every answer give a prompt for student to ask next atleast till their minds open up and they can start thinking themselves
+- Create a overenthusiastic, helpful, happy tutor

+### Teacher side

+- Teacher upskilling
+- Teachers will act as an interface between students and AI tutor

+### Reporting / Observability

+- Send daily, weekly, monthly reports to students, parents and teachers
+   	- How many things you learned today
+   	- Summary and revision material in reviewable format
+   	- Send materials

 ### Links

 [A social ‘study buddy’ gets a conversational lift from Meta Llama](https://ai.meta.com/blog/foondamate-study-aid-education-llama/)